June 21, 2025

 A future Iranian Supreme Leader might not be more peaceful.
 A new Syrian leader made peace with Israel and the United States recently.
 But the Iranian media and population are disillusioned with the other side, and might not choose a leader the same way.
 There’s no way to know how that process would develop.

 When a country declares war against the United States, the U.S. President has immediate authority by law to launch strikes and mobilize troops without congressional approval.
 He gains leeway to use the military to defend and even respond.
 So rhetoric from foreign leaders and news producers can be important.
 When such a declaration is made, President Trump only needs subsequent congressional approval for a much more sustained large-scale incursion after limited initial ones.
-And leading democrats so far have spoken out against that possibility.
+And leading Democrats so far have spoken out against that possibility.
 Words of foreign leaders and media matter a lot.

-Iranian proxies clearly hoped and strategized instead to increase the cost of global oil supplies.
+The decision to lift sanctions on Syria was stunningly good sign for peace, in this writer’s view.
+But security competitors such as Iran didn’t respond in hoped-for ways, and enter into Abraham Accords, preferring deterrence instead.
+Instead, Iranian proxies hoped and strategized to increase the cost of global oil supplies.
 That could increase the price for the entire population in NATO and even many non-NATO countries.

 Iran’s Supreme Leader Leader Ayatollah Ali Khamenei brought up the U.S. and Israeli involvement in Yemen and Gaza to explain on May 15, 2025 that he did not believe in President Trump’s sincerity about peace.
 The U.S. alliance with Israel, he said, included arming Israel with very forceful weapons that have been used throughout the region.
 Even though Israel is obviously an independent actor from the United States—not even a member of NATO, Palestinian-Israeli exchanges earlier this year were portrayed in the Iranian media as too harmful to civilians for Iran to overlook.
 Israel has regularly been taking action against the government within the borders of Iran.